-Using credit cards, debit cards, and ATMs in Europe has actually gotten a lot simpler, user-friendly, and safer over the last few years — but there are still a few quirks you should know about so you don’t run into any trouble.
+Using credit cards, debit cards, and ATMs in Europe has actually gotten a lot simpler, more user-friendly, and safer over the last few years—but there are still a few quirks you should know about so you don’t run into any trouble.
 In this guide, I’ll cover everything you need to know about using money in Europe so you can avoid fraud and excess fees, as well as ways to ensure you always have access to money.

-Visa And Mastercard The The Most Widely Accepted Credit Cards
+Visa And Mastercard The Most Widely Accepted Credit Cards

 Visa and Mastercard are both accepted nearly everywhere in Europe that takes credit cards.

-American Express is accepted at many places but you’ll still find quite a few places that won’t accept Amex, so it shouldn’t be your primary card.
+American Express is accepted at higher-end businesses but you’ll still find quite a few places that won’t accept Amex, so it shouldn’t be your primary card.

-Make sure your debit and credit cards have the Cirrus or Plus logo on them — pretty much every Visa or MasterCard will have one.
-Cards with these logos will pretty much work all over Europe.
+Make sure your debit and credit cards have the Cirrus or Plus logo on them—nearly every Visa or MasterCard has one.
+Cards with these logos will largely work anywhere in Europe.

 Bottom line: Use either Visa or Mastercard when traveling in Europe.